 Co-written by Krista Boothby, Marketing & Public Relations Coordinator with the Lynchburg Office of Economic Development & Tourism

-The State Games of America will be coming to Lynchburg July 31 – August 4, 2019.
 Once the competition is over, it is time for more fun!
-Check out the list below of some exciting things to do in – and around Lynchburg during (or before and after) the State Games.
+Check out the list below of some exciting things to do in – and around Lynchburg during (or before and after) your next sporting event.

 Lynchburg has more than 40 miles of urban trails that wind through the city.
 Walk, bike, or run on the Blackwater Creek Trail at Percival’s Island, crossing the historic James River.
 Snap a photo with the LOVEwork then grab a bite at Waterstone Pizza.
 Bike rentals are available at Bikes Unlimited.

 Get to know the other side of Mr. Jefferson at Poplar Forest, his octagonal retreat home away from the hustle and bustle of Monticello.
 On your way back to town, stop to shop and grab a bite to eat at the Shops at Wyndhurst.